 generators and ionic air cleaners.

 What are the differences in your air purifiers?

-shopping for an air purifier, but the main factors to consider are the type of pollution which youre trying to eliminate and
+shopping for an air purifier, but two primary factors to consider are the type of pollution which you are trying to eliminate and

 the size of the room the air purifier will be used in.
 See our Air Purifier

 Buying Guide for more information about what you should consider before buying and air purifier.
 Also you can check out our

 a more in-depth look at the differences in our air purifiers.

 What else can I do to clean the air in my house?